hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Deploy Lambda to copy files between S3 buckets/index.md

 First, we will import all the required packages

-* `os` - will help to retrieve the environment variables
+* `os` - will help to retrieve the environment variables.
-* `logging` - will allow us to configure logging in Python
+* `logging` - will allow us to configure logging in Python.
 * `boto3` - is a standard de-factor library in Python to interact with AWS services.

 Then we’re importing environment variables and instantiating the boto3 S3 client.